NTNewHorizons/NTNH/DA-PLAN.md

 So I found a solution!
-We need a workflow that
+We need a workflow that:

 1. Checkouts selected branch of a repo (default is main)
 2. Downloads packwiz via Go